wp-plugins/ajax-campaign-monitor-forms/readme.txt

 == Changelog ==

 = 0.4 =
-Add button to the editor to allow shortcode to be inserted into posts (BETA!!!)
+Add button to the editor to allow shortcode to be inserted into posts (Beta - please let me know if this works for you!)

 = 0.3 =
 Fix compatability with some themes